symbolic tools

 f_final = np.outer(final_state, final_state)

-The protocol is implemented by smooth ramps of $\mu_M$, $t_{LM}$, and $t_{MR}$.
-We use the same “tanh” profiles as in the paper to stay close to adiabatic evolution.
+The braiding protocol uses smooth tanh ramps of $\mu_M$, $t_{LM}$, and $t_{MR}$ to stay close to adiabatic evolution, matching the paper.

 # define time-dependent profiles using the parameters from the paper